jeangoisse/HairsAndBeardsOptimizedPack/README.md

 # Hairs'N'Beards Optimized Pack

 Aggregates Hairs from various mods, with textures size changed when needed to keep a balance between optimization and still have good look.
-Main reason to do this pack is to decluture modlist and using highly optimized textures.
+Main reason to do this pack is to declutture modlist and using highly optimized textures.

 Currently includes